uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * NEW : Adding Autocomplete field to TinyMCE Popup and Album page
 * NEW : More methods for XMLRPC interface
 * Changed : New hooks for gallery table (THX to Alexander Schneider)
-* Changed : Introduce jQuery dialog as new UI element
+* Changed : Introduce jQuery dialog as new UI element for WordPress gallery plugin
 * Changed : Call TinyMCE window via admin-ajax
 * Bugfix : Better support for SSL blogs
 * Bugfix : Install/Upgrade failed when table prefix contain captial letters
 * Bugfix : Fix validation issues in Media-RSS
 * Bugfix : Empty tags in XMP Meta causes PHP error
-* Bugfix : Rework load mechanism for gallery slideshow
+* Bugfix : Rework load mechanism for slideshow
-* Bugfix : Copy meta data when image or photo is copied
+* Bugfix : Copy meta data when image is copied
 * Bugfix : Icon Support for Ozh' Admin Drop Down Menu
-* Bugfix : Use correct sort order in gallery slideshow
+* Bugfix : Use correct sort order in slideshow galleries

 = V1.6.2 - 19.09.2010 =
 * NEW : Added constant NGG_SKIP_LOAD_SCRIPTS to avoid script load
 * Bugfix : Load Tags library with core files
-* Bugfix : Photo slideshow script failed in IE7, load script now in header
+* Bugfix : Slideshow script failed in IE7, load script now in header
-* Bugfix : Load gallery slideshow widget always
+* Bugfix : Load slideshow gallery widget always
 * Changed : New admin notice for database upgrade
-* Changed : Rework crop feature for featured images and photos
+* Changed : Rework crop feature of WordPress gallery plugin for featured images
 * Changed : Use site_url() instead get_option ('siteurl'), required for SSL support

 = V1.6.1 - 08.09.2010 =
 * Bugfix : Script load of swfobject.js failed
-* Bugfix : Show gallery sideshow also with 1 or 2 images
+* Bugfix : Show sideshow also with 1 or 2 images
 * Bugfix : Rework null byte check in zip upload

 = V1.6.0 - 07.09.2010 =
 * NEW : Wordpress 3.0 Network (Multi-Site) support
-* NEW : Integrate jQuery Cycle as NON-Flash photo slideshow
+* NEW : Integrate jQuery Cycle as NON-Flash slideshow
 * NEW : Adding jQuery File Tree for import folder (THX to Sergey Pasyuk )
 * NEW : Added action hook 'ngg_show_imagebrowser_first' on custom request
 * NEW : Added filter hook 'ngg_slideshow_size' to resize sildeshow for mobile browser plugins